 The creative study and use of both computing and ICT at Walton High aims to provide pupils with a high quality of learning and achievement at all levels in:

 • The ability to critically evaluate and assimilate the information they encounter, particularly through sources such as the internet.

 • An appreciation of the role that computing and IT plays in the world around them.

 • An understanding of the need to practice e-safety when using IT resources, particularly online.

-• The role ICT plays in businesses
+• The role computing and ICT plays in businesses

 • To emphasise access - Children should have frequent access to ICT tools and have adequate opportunity to use these tools when it is appropriate to do so

 The study of computer science, at all key stages, encourages students to develop an appreciation and understanding of the impact that developments in information technology have on themselves, communities worldwide, and the future.
 It also helps emphasizes the growing importance attributed to the communication aspects of new technologies which students are so keen to engage with nowadays.
 Consequently, studying computer science and ICT will contribute in a significant way to the general education of pupils, whether or not they intend proceeding to further studies or employment specific to information technology.

 - Basic Skills: Introduction to ICT & Computing following the national curriculum